An Appleseed Adventure: Apple Unit Study

 Math isn’t always easy to include in a unit study, but it is during an apple unit study!
 Apples are easy to use in recipes that allow your children to practice real-life fractions, measuring, conversions, time calculations, and more!

-Of course, I have some book suggestions that are perfect to set up the math and baking in your apple unit study!
+Of course, I have some book suggestions perfect for setting up the math and baking in your apple unit study!

 What Comes After An Apple Unit Study?

 Oh, the ideas are endless!
 With October just around the corner, you could spend a few days on a pumpkin unit study.
-I already mentioned the great connection John Chapman has to westward expansion, but learning about him could also spur on a tour of the USA through picture books.
+I already mentioned John Chapman’s significant connection to westward expansion, but learning about him could also spur a tour of the USA through picture books.
 No matter what you choose, have fun!